openenclave/openenclave/docs/GettingStartedDocs/APIsAvailableToEnclave.md

-# Open Encalve APIs
+# Open Enclave APIs

 ## APIs available to an Enclave library

- To keep the Trusted computing base small for better security, the decision was made to make only a specific set of APIs available to an enclave library.
+ To keep the trusted computing base (TCB) small for better security, the decision was made to make only a specific set of APIs available to an enclave library.

 #### Enclave Runtime library

-  This library was created to help an enclave interact with its host, and retrieve enclave properties from the secure hardware
+  This library was created to help an enclave interact with its host, and retrieve enclave properties from the secure hardware.
-  The current list of enclave APIs can be found [in this header file](/include/openenclave/enclave.h)
+  The current list of enclave APIs can be found [in this header file](/include/openenclave/enclave.h).

 #### [oelibc library](../LibcSupport.md):